svd-ncsu/wolfjobs_fall_24/README.md

 # Future Improvements✨

-**1. Email Service📧** - More emails will be sent for creating an accound or applying to a job or creating a new job.

-**2. Interview Video Submission** - Managers can request applicants to submit a video screening file and applicants can upload a video on their side of the portal.
+**1. Applicant Video Submission** - Managers can request applicants to submit a video screening file and applicants can upload a video on their side of the portal.

-**3. Enhanced Admin Functionality** –  Expanded features for admin users will streamline management and improve oversight capabilities.

-**4. UI Enhancements with Dark Mode** –  Introducing a dark mode option wherever possible and additional UI changes to enhance visual quality and user comfort.

-**5. General Messaging Page** –  A new messaging feature will promote communication among users, fostering a more interactive community.

-**6. System Stability and Speed Improvements** –  Enhancements will ensure faster loading times and greater stability, eliminating glitches for a smoother user experience.
+**2. Schedule an Interview** - Managers can schedule an interview with applicant to get applicant's overview before providing a hiring offer.

+**3. Reminders for Interview** - Applicants and Managers can get an automated reminder for the interview date and its timings.

+**4. Additional Test Scenarios** - Code Coverage can be improved along with reliability of the system by addition of more test cases focused towards functionality enhancement of the system.

 # Acknowledgments
 We would like to express our gratitude to the original creators of this project, whose work provided a solid foundation for our development.
 This project builds upon their codebase, and we appreciate the efforts they invested in establishing a robust framework that we could enhance and extend.